russmckendrick/records/README.md

 # Records 🎵

 Welcome to the Records repository!
-This is the source code for [McKendrick Rocks](https://www.mckendrick.rocks/), a site dedicated to showcasing my personal record collection. 🎼🔥
+This is the source code for [russFM](https://www.russ.fm/), a site dedicated to showcasing my personal record collection. 🎼🔥

 ## Overview 🌐